Meera Kaul | Investor & Chairperson ‘The Meera Kaul Foundation’ | United States

 Traditionally, Kashmiri women have always opted for the medical profession.
 How come you decided to become an entrepreneur & an investor?

 The girls of my family have always stood out for our entrepreneurial acumen.
 If we haven’t made careers leading the world’s largest companies, we have been successful in building entrepreneurial assets.

 I was born with an entrepreneurial, creative streak.
 Since I was young, creating something useful came naturally to me.
-This gradually developed into innovating with contemporary concepts, including finance and even software, leading me to selling my first venture while I was still in high school!
-I was never drawn towards the medical side.
+This gradually developed into innovating with contemporary concepts, including finance and even software, leading me to sell my first venture while I was still in high school!
+I was never drawn to the medical side.
 I was, and still am, always inspired by challenges and innovation.
-And my family, especially my father, offered all the support I needed to pursue my dreams, my vision and my passions.
+And my family, especially my father, offered all the support I needed to pursue my dreams, my vision, and my passions.